hanaknight/PageRank/README.md

 However, these pages are not very interesting because they are not articles.
 How can we find the most important articles?
 We'd have to modify the P matrix by removing all links to non-article pages.

 How do we know if a link is a non-article page?
 This is a hard question to answer with 100% accuracy, but there are many methods that get us most of the way there.
 An easy method is to remove all pages that have "too many" links.
-The <code> --filter_ratio <code> argument removes all pages that have more links than the specified fraction.
+The <code>--filter_ratio</code> argument removes all pages that have more links than the specified fraction.

 Using this option, we can estimate the most important articles on the domain with the following command: